 GST is India's most significant indirect tax reform introduced in India with a motive of One Nation One Tax to remove all the taxation barriers between states and create a single market that will be open to purchase and sell within the country freely.
 Eventually, the working of GST is to deliver financial freedom to Traders for free trade without many compliances.
 Now lets us know more about how does GST work.

 However, GST is beneficial to the ordinary person and how GST works from manufacturer to consumer in two ways:

-Let us understand how GST works?
+Let us understand the working of GST in India

 Stage 1: The Manufacturer

 Suppose a shirt manufacturer buys raw material to manufacture a shirt worth 1000 INR and 60 INR tax.
 The manufacturer added a value of 300 INR to simulate the shirt.
 Now the total value of the shirt became 1300 (1000+300).
 Assuming the GST rate on shirts is 5%, that will be 65 INR.
 The manufacturer can set this applicable GST amount (65 INR) against the tax he paid on the raw material, i.e., 60 INR.
 Hence, the applicable GST rate will be only 5 INR (65-60).
 This makes GST a value-added tax.

 The next stage is where the goods are given to the distributor or service provider.
 The distributor buys the same shirt for 1300 INR and adds value to that shirt by around 200 INR.
 Now the value of the shirt will be 1,500, that is (1300+200).
 Under GST, he will need to pay a tax of approximately 75 INR (5%), which is set against the tax on the purchased shirt from the manufacturer, which is 65 INR.
 The distributor's total tax incidence underneath GST will be 75-65= 10 INR.